bored-arvi/CommiZard/README.md

 > complete or stable yet.
 >
 > CommiZard is under active development — expect bugs, crashes, and missing
 > functionality.
-Please [open an issue](...) if you encounter any problems.
+Please [open an issue](...) if you encounter problems.
 >
-> Many features haven't been implemented yet, as this product was released as a
+> Many features are still missing, since this project was released as a Minimum
-> Minimum Viable Product (MVP).
+> Viable Product (MVP).
 Stay tuned for new improvements!

 ---